OCA/l10n-brazil/l10n_br_dere/readme/CONFIGURE.md

    restricted host.
 Token requests use HTTP Basic (`client_id` / `client_secret`) and `grant_type=client_credentials`.
 Only managers can read those secrets.
 The access token is cached per company.
+   Managers may enable **Allow deleting accepted DeRE records** while `tpAmb` is 2 so implementation tests can wipe a month or table period.
+It does not void RFB receipts and is ignored in production (`tpAmb` 1).
 5. Application version (`verAplic`) sent in `ideEvento`.
 6. An ICP-Brasil A1 certificate on the Fiscal tab (NFe or e-CNPJ).
 Generation does not need it; sending does.